April 2026

 2

 Copy editing.
-Shaping source material into final page copy that holds together in the brand voice.
+Shaping supplied material into clear final page copy.

 3